vaibhavsagar/website/drafts/getting-along-with-javascript.md

   is for property access
 - [`<#`](http://hackage.haskell.org/package/jsaddle-0.9.6.0/docs/Language-Javascript-JSaddle.html#v:-60--35-)
   is a setter

+Note also that all callables take a list of `JSVal`s as arguments, since JSaddle doesn't know how many arguments we intend to pass in advance.

 This is an improvement, but we can do even better using the lensy API (after adding `lens` to our dependencies):